-The impression made on my heart and mind by her extraordinary talent, nay her dramatic genius, was equalled only by the havoc wrought in me by the poet she so nobly interpreted […] Shakespeare, coming upon me unawares, struck me like a thunderbolt.
+The impression made on my heart and mind by her extraordinary talent, I should say her dramatic genius, was equalled only by the havoc wrought in me by the poet she so nobly interpreted […] Shakespeare, coming upon me unawares, struck me like a thunderbolt.
 The lightning flash of that discovery revealed to me at a stroke the whole heaven of art, illuminating it to its remotest corners.
 I recognised real greatness, real beauty, real dramatic truth. […] I was alive… I understood… I felt… that I was living, that I must arise and march forward.

 This is an early 20th century old postcard.

 The lithographs reproduced below are by Devéria and Boulanger and were published in a 19th century book in our collection.